ZainabAbari/Supermarket-Data/README.md

-# Supermarket Sales Analytics
 #  Supermarket Sales Dashboard – Case Study

 ##  Project Overview
 This case study analyzes a **Supermarket Sales dataset** to uncover key insights into **sales trends, regional performance, profitability, and shipping efficiency**.
 The findings are presented through an interactive **Power BI dashboard** and summarized as a data-driven story for business decision-making.

 The objective is to demonstrate **data analytics and business intelligence skills**, including:
-✔ Data cleaning and modeling
+- Data cleaning and modeling
-✔ Dashboard design in Power BI
+- Dashboard design in Power BI
-✔ Storytelling with data
+- Storytelling with data
-✔ Actionable recommendations for stakeholders
+- Actionable recommendations for stakeholders

 ---